Martlark/flask-ipban/README.rst

 Load them by calling ip_ban.load_nuisances()

-You can add your own nuisance file by calling with the parameter file_name=.
+You can add your own nuisance yaml file by calling with the parameter file_name=.

-See the nuisance.txt file in the source for formatting and details.
+See the nuisance.yaml file in the source for formatting and details.

 Licensing
 ---------